microbecode/zk-languages/leo/README.md

 ## Contract usage

-In theory, it should be possible to deploy a Leo program both to a live on-chain and to a local blockchain.
-Unfortunately, at the time of writing, the live testnets had some issues and live deployments were not possible.

-Do note that much of the documentation is a bit outdated and you'll probably need to search their Discord for answers.
+Some of the documentation is a bit outdated and you'll probably need to search their Discord for answers.

 Remember that all Aleo programs need to have a unique name.
-Rename this program if you want to deploy it.
+Rename this program if you want to redeploy it.

+An example deployment has been done at https://explorer.aleo.org/transaction/at1v3k0wqg3s4zdwg9whede30u2npcs55gzyj0e2rf743f73mz5tvgs3rshvk

+How to deploy your own version:

 1. Figure out how to get testnet tokens.
 Faucet only gives them to people living in the States.
 1. Install Leo according to the instructions above